Colviz/Elective-manager/README.md

 - [ ] Show students all info available for the elective including the no. of vacant seats, also the last CGPI selected and applied (update dynamically).
 - [ ] After the student applies show his/her status in each elective (update dynamically).
 - [ ] Timestamp while setting priorities will also be set.
+- [ ] Allow students to change and recover passwords.